STORIES OF REGENT’S PARK ESTATE

 YARA + DAVINA are a British social practice duo, who make ambitious, playful, interactive public artworks that respond to site, context and audience.
 Unfailingly inventive, their participatory artworks are rooted within the every day, using formats from popular culture; such as mini golf to jokes, to explore issues that touch on the human condition.

-In response to artists Haque Tan’s installation ‘More Than Human’, local resident Ayamakhan was inspired by the idea of talking to the old tree and created a unique sound piece ‘Soliloquy For A Plane Tree’.
+In response to artists Haque Tan’s installation ‘More Than Human’, local Ukrainian artist and musician Ayamikhan was inspired by the idea of talking to the old tree and created a unique sound piece ‘Soliloquy For A Plane Tree’.

 SRPE is a Community Champions Regent’s Park project, produced by ODAC in partnership with Camden Council Parks and Open Spaces, Fitzrovia Youth in Action and University of the Arts Central Saint Martins through T-Factor.
 The project is funded by HS2 via Camden Council and EU Horizon 2020 Research & Innovation Programme.